 Emblem books are a variety of illustrated book, primarily produced from the sixteenth through the eighteenth century.
 They consist of collections of three–part compositions, each made up of an illustration, a motto (serving as the title of the piece) and an epigram or other written text.
 It is not uncommon for there to be additional explanatory sections in prose or verse.
 A broader interpretation includes many other types of illustrated books, such as emblematized fables, “Dance of Death” books, and books illustrating triumphs that contain numerous and prominent emblems.
 The development of the Rare Book & Manuscript Library’s Emblem Books Collection was due in large part to the efforts of Professor Henri Stegemeier (1912–2001).
-The collection was described by Thomas McGeary and N. Frederick Nash in Emblem Books at the University of Illinois (Boston: G.K.
-Hall, 1993).
 Since then, numerous emblem books have been added to the collection.
 Because of its special strengths, the collection is the basis for a digitization project.

 To explore the online database and digital images from the German Emblem book collection, please visit: Emblematica Online

 These holdings include documentary material related to television and film, such as draft and final versions of shooting scripts, film storyboards, press kits and other promotional materials, and in some cases actual film reels.

 Materials related to painting, sculpture, calligraphy, and other visual arts, as unrelated to fine press materials.
 Adding to this collection is conducted in consultation with Ricker Art & Architecture Library.